sdevalapurkar/iiaas/README.md

 1. Clone the repository using the following command: `git clone https://github.com/sdevalapurkar/iiaas.git`.
 2. In the root directory (where the `docker-compose.yml` file resides), create a `.env` file and paste in the contents of the `env.docker` file.
 You can modify the `API_SECRET` variable if need be, but for testing purposes this does not need to be changed.
 3. From the root directory, run the following command: `docker-compose up -d`.
 This will start up all the containers (db, app, api) in daemon mode (background process) and will also run a database migration which will create the users table for immediate use/testing.
-4. Once all containers are up and running, the app is ready to be interacted with using the frontend web interface at `localhost:3000` or through a tool like Postman by hitting the endpoints at `localhost:5000`.
+4. Once all containers are up and running, the app is ready to be interacted with using the frontend web interface at `localhost:3000` or through a tool like Postman by hitting the endpoints directly at `localhost:5000`.

 ### What did you not include in your solution that you want us to know about?